Create your webhook endpoint

 const linkId = event.data.id;

-// Then define and call a method to handle the ceredentilas changed event.
+// Define and call a method to handle the credentials changed event.

 break;

-// Then define and call a method to handle the link refreshed event.
+// Define and call a method to handle the link refreshed event.

 break;

-// Then define and call a method to handle the account refreshed event.
+// Define and call a method to handle the account refreshed event.

 break;